amykatenicho/IoTWorkshop/README.md

 	}
 	````

-	In the first line, the program creates an instance of the FEZ HAT driver and stores it in a local variable.
+	WHAT DOES THIS CODE DO?: In the first line, the program creates an instance of the FEZ HAT driver and stores it in a local variable.
 The driver is used for interacting with the shield.
 Then, after setting the limits for the servos (not used in this lab), a new **DispatchTimer** is created.
 A timer is often used in projects of this kind to poll the state of the sensors and perform operations.
 In this case the **OnTick** method is called every 100 miliseconds.
 You can see this method below.

 	````C#
 	private void OnTick(object sender, object e)